ParthaSarker03/Home_Chef_Hubs/README.md

 ## Features

 For Customers
--User Registration & Login – Sign up using an email, log in, and recover passwords easily.
+-User Registration & Login – Sign up using an email, log in, and recover passwords easily.<br>
--Filter – Find meals by menu
+-Filter – Find meals by menu.<br>
--Menu Display – View detailed menus with descriptions, images, and prices from home chefs.
+-Menu Display – View detailed menus with descriptions, images, and prices from home chefs.<br>
--Secure Payment Options – Pay safely online with support for discounts and promo codes.
+-Secure Payment Options – Pay safely online with support for discounts and promo codes.<br>
--Order Tracking – Get real-time updates on your order status.
+-Order Tracking – Get real-time updates on your order status.<br>

 For Sellers (Home Cooks)
 -Profile Management – Create and manage your chef profile.